10 Best Ranger Builds in Path of Exile 3.25

 Of course, the bulk of your currency is going to be spent on acquiring the endgame bow and quiver with three additional arrows for maximum damage.

 The Elemental Hit of the Spectrum Deadeye is very fun to play, can quickly delete entire screens of enemies in a jiffy, and is strong enough to eliminate even the toughest pinnacle bosses.
-So, if you are in for a good bow build in Path of Exile: Necropolis League, we can wholeheartedly recommend the Elemental Hit of the Spectrum Deadeye for sure!

-1. Lightning Arrow Deadeye
+4. Lightning Arrow Deadeye

 +Insane damage potential, especially with endgame gear

-+Plenty of upgrade options you can take
++Plenty of upgrade options later on

 -Survivability is not this build's strong suit

-The Lightning Arrow Deadeye is a fantastic build that is able to start a new league with just gear that you can find during the game’s main campaign.
+Anyway, the Lightning Arrow Deadeye is a fantastic build that is able to start a new league with just gear that you can find during the game's main campaign.
 When you have enough resources, you can craft your own equipment using Essences or Fossils, depending on what you have on hand.

 Just like the Elemental Hit of the Spectrum Deadeye, this build utilizes a tri-element bow due to the presence of Trinity Support.
 The elemental damage and elemental penetration granted by Trinity are just too good to pass up.